Next.js

 import {cookies} from "next/headers"

-import type {QdsTheme} from "@qualcomm-ui/qds-core/theme"
+import {QdsTheme} from "@qualcomm-ui/qds-core/theme"

 import {ThemeProvider} from "./components/theme-provider"